MS al-Salam Boccaccio 98: The sinking

-Its last known position was 100 km from Duba, when it lost contact with the shore at about 22:00 EET (20:00 UTC).
+The vessel's last known position was 100 km from Duba, when it lost contact with the shore at about 22:00 EET (20:00 UTC).
 First reports of statements by survivors indicated that smoke from the engine room was followed by a fire which continued for some time.
 There were also reports of the ship listing soon after leaving port and that, after continuing for some hours, the list became severe and the ship capsized within 10 minutes as the crew fought the fire.
 In a BBC radio news broadcast an Egyptian ministerial spokesman said the fire had started in a storage area, was controlled, but started again.
 The significance of the fire was supported by statements attributed to crew members, who were reported to have claimed that "the firefighters essentially sank the ship when sea water they used to battle the fire collected in the hull because drainage pumps were not working."